scottaohara/accessible_modal_window/README.md

   Launch My Modal
 </button>
 ```

 The `hidden` attribute will be removed when JavaScript is enabled, but will ensure the `button` is completely hidden if JavaScript is not available.

+### Modal Dialog Base Markup
-The bare minimum default markup for the modal dialog would be the following:
+The bare minimum markup for a modal dialog would be the following:

 ```html
 <div id="unique_ID_to_match_data-modal-open" data-modal>